Lobbying in the City of Boston

 All lobbyists, lobbying entities, and clients must submit quarterly statement reports four times each year.
 For 2019, you only have to submit reports twice, on July 20 and October 20.

-For the report due on July 20, 2019, you will need to include your information from April 16, 2019 — or the date of your registration with the City Clerk — through June 30, 2019.
-We start accepting reports on July 10.
-Since the statement report filing date is on a Saturday, you may file your reports by Monday, July 22, 2019.
+For the report due on October 20, 2019, you will need to include your information from July 1, 2019 — or the date of your registration with the City Clerk — through September 30, 2019.
+We start accepting reports on October 10.
+Since the statement report filing date is on a Sunday, you may file your reports by Monday, October 21, 2019.
+We will not accept reports after October 21.

 Starting in 2020 and every year after that, quarterly statement reports are due on or before the following dates: